dty1er/kubectl-skew/README.md

 ## What's this?

-With `kubectl-skew` , you can check if your kubernetes usage meets the __version skew policy__.
+With `kubectl skew` , you can check if your kubernetes usage meets the __version skew policy__.

-In kubernetes, [version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) is a bit confusing, especially beginners.
+In kubernetes, [version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) is a bit confusing, especially for beginners.<br>
-It is important to understand you are always following the policy because using unsupported cluster/kubectl is problematic and even dangerous.
+However, it is important to make sure you are always following the policy because using unsupported cluster/kubectl is problematic and even dangerous.<br>
 To know if your kubernetes usage is met with it, you need to know the cluster version, client version, and current latest version.
-Of course, you have to understand the detail of the policy.
+Of course, you have to understand the detail of the policy.<br>
 `kubectl ver skew` command helps this situation.
-When you run it, it automatically fetches the cluster, client, and latest version and judges if it's following the policy.
+When you run it, it automatically fetches the cluster, client, and latest version and judges if it's following the policy.<br>
-By using this, it will be easy for you to understand it your kubernetes usage is met the policy.
+By using `kubectl skew`, it will be easy for you to understand if your kubernetes usage meets the policy.

 ## Installation